โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Character and skills

 The Romanian Mioritic Shepherd Dog he is a calm and balanced dog that has an extraordinarily strong bond with his master and his family, bond that forms naturally during the growth period.
-We know that it is “a master's dog” – the person who adopted and raised him – which makes it very difficult to adopt an adult dog from Mioritic Shepherd Dog.
+It is known that it is "a master's dog" – the person who adopted and raised him – which makes it very difficult to adopt an adult dog from Mioritic Shepherd Dog.

 He is incredibly devoted and loyal to his family, at least the family he grew up with.
 Adults, children, pets or farm animals…: everyone he lives with is part of his family, and once he is an adult he will stop at nothing to protect them.
 Quiet and affectionate, gets along very well with children, without being an ideal playmate, especially for the little ones and / or restless, since he prefers quieter activities.
 It also, given its size, could unintentionally push a small one.